lucasvr/hdf5-udf/README.md

 There is no difference between accessing a dataset that has been dynamically generated and a regular one.
 As shown in the image below, both are retrieved using the existing HDF5 API.
+Note that differently from a regular HDF5 dataset (where the actual grid is stored on disk), HDF5-UDF datasets require only the bytecode (or compressed shared library) to persist on disk.

 ![](images/hdf5-udf.png)